mathworks-ref-arch/matlab-production-server-on-aws/releases/R2025a/README.md

 #### Use public NAT gateway when deploying to a private subnet
 If are using an existing VPC and deploying in a private subnet, consider using a public NAT gateway associated with a public subnet.
 This setup allows the Lambda functions to communicate with AWS services.
 For more information, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the AWS documentation.
-Alternatively, connect all of these endpoints to the VPC:
-    - EC2 VPC endpoint
-    - AutoScaling VPC endpoint
-    - S3 VPC endpoint
-    - CloudFormation endpoint

 #### Create interface VPC endpoint when deploying to a public subnet
-If are using an existing VPC and deploying in a public subnet, then you must add an endpoint to one of the public subnets in the VPC in order to allow the server to access the EC2 API.
-You can check if such an endpoint already exists by navigating to the AWS Portal, selecting **Endpoints**, and filtering by VPC ID for the VPC you are using for deployment.
-If no such endpoint is present, follow these steps to create both an EC2 endpoint and an Autoscaling endpoint:
+If are using an existing VPC and deploying in a public subnet, then you must ensure that an EC2 endpoint and an Autoscaling endpoint are present in any public subnet in the VPC in order to allow the server to access the EC2 API.
+You can check if such endpoints already exist by navigating to the AWS Portal, selecting **Endpoints**, and filtering by VPC ID for the VPC you are using for deployment.
+If no such endpoints exist, follow these steps to create both an EC2 endpoint and an Autoscaling endpoint:
 ##### Create Endpoints

-Repeat the following process for both an `ec2` endpoint and an `autoscaling` endpoint.
-For example, if your VPC region is US East 1, you would select `com.amazonaws.us-east-1.ec2` in step 4 for the `ec2` endpoint, then repeat the steps, selecting `com.amazonaws.us-east-1.autoscaling` the second time.
+Repeat the following process for both an EC2 endpoint and an Autoscaling endpoint.

 1. Click **Create endpoint**.
 1. Provide a name tag for the endpoint.
 1. Select **Type** as `AWS services`.
 1. In **Services**, select `com.amazonaws.<AWS Region>.<Endpoint Type>`.
-The region should match your VPC region.
+    - The region should match your VPC region.
 For instance, if your region is US East 1 and you are creating an EC2 endpoint, select `com.amazonaws.us-east-1.ec2`.
+    -  If you're creating an EC2 endpoint, select `ec2` as the endpoint type.
+For example, if your region is US East 1 and you are creating an EC2 endpoint, select `com.amazonaws.us-east-1.ec2`.
-If your region is US East 2 and you are creating an autoscaling endpoint, select select `com.amazonaws.us-east-2.autoscaling`.
+    - If you're creating an Autoscaling endpoint, select 'autoscaling' as the endpoint type.
+For example, If your region is US East 2 and you are creating an autoscaling endpoint, select `com.amazonaws.us-east-2.autoscaling`.
 1. In **Network settings**, select the VPC you are using for deployment.
 1. Ensure that **Enable DNS** is checked to facilitate DNS resolution within the VPC.
 1. In **Subnets**, select the public subnet where the endpoint will be configured.